Rapolss/TOP_Rock_Paper_Scissor/README.md

 # Feature
 - Interactive buttons for each element.
 - A display that shows the current score and the last played element by each trainer.
+- A message box that display if you win or lose the game or round.
+- A reset button when someone hits 5 points.

 [Click Here to View] (https://rapolss.github.io/TOP_Rock_Paper_Scissor/)